isan26/reqmate/README.md

 ```

-This is a way of doing it, by passing an object with the configuration needed for polling.
-Polling has the property maxRetries that specify how many requests will be made.

 ### Timed

-Timed will execute a new request given an interval, this makes the strategy more powerful because we can implement different subtypes of strategies like:
+The Timed strategy triggers a new request based on specified intervals, providing flexibility with various sub-strategies:

 - Exponential Backoff : The time between requests will increase exponentially.
 - Linear Backoff : The time  between requests will increase by a fixed amount.
-- Static Backoff (default) : The time between requests will be the same.
+- Static Backoff (default) : The default strategy, ensures all retries happen at consistent intervals.
 - Random Backoff : The time between requests will be a random number between 2 values with each call.

 #### Exponential